TrueDollar/dollar-docs/docs/index.md

 **Deposit/Withdraw ←→ Staged ←→ Bond/Unbond.**

-- Any time, you use Bond or Unbond once, you go into a fluid state in that epoch
+- Any time, you use Bond or Unbond once, you go into a locked state
-- Upon the next epoch, you will go back into the frozen state
+- Upon the next 24 epochs with LP (or 72 epochs with DAO), you will go back into the unlocked state

-**In fluid state:**
+**In locked state:**

 - You will not be able to withdraw or deposit
 - You will be able to bond/unbond any number of times.

-**In Frozen state:**
+**In unlocked state:**

 - You will be able to deposit and withdraw.

-This means when you are bonded and want to withdraw, you will first unbond, spend the rest of the epoch in fluid state and upon next epoch when state changes to frozen, you will be able to withdraw.
+This means when you are bonded and want to withdraw, you will first unbond, spend the 24 epochs with LP or 72 epochs with DAO in locked state and when state changes to unlocked, you will be able to withdraw.

-For Deposit, you will be able to deposit and bond in the same epoch as when you deposit and stage you will still be in a frozen state, but as soon as you bond, you will be in a fluid state, so you cannot deposit again in that epoch, or withdraw.
+For Deposit, you will be able to deposit and bond in the same epoch as when you deposit and stage you will still be in a unlocked state, but as soon as you bond, you will be in a unlocked state, so you cannot deposit again in the next 24–72 (LP-DAO) epochs, or withdraw.

-Frozen and fluid states (also Locked) appear on the wallet page and the LP Reward Pool page of the DAO.
+Unlocked and Locked states appear on the wallet page and the LP Reward Pool page of the DAO.
 This terminology is a bit confusing, but you are basically allowed to interact with the DAO by bonding or unbonding TSD or LP just once per epoch.
-Frozen and fluid tell you the state of your access to transacting with the DAO.
-“Frozen” enables you to transact.
-More state detail is discussed in the white paper.
+Unlocked and Locked tell you the state of your access to transacting with the DAO.
+“Unlocked” enables you to transact.

 ### Should I advance an epoch?
 What does this mean?

 Epochs happen every one hour.
 For technical reasons, someone needs to manually trigger the start of a new epoch.
-A number of users have written bots competing for the 25 TSD reward to be the first to trigger it, as a new user I would not worry about this technical detail.
+Advancers are competing for the 25 TSD reward to bed the first to trigger it, some users write bots to call it, or you can also manually try it at https://truedollar.finance/#/epoch/.

 ### What does the governance page do and how should I engage with it?

 Since TSD is owned by the users, there is a governance section for proposals to make changes.
-You need to own at least 1% of bonded DAO to make a new proposal.
+You need to own at least 0.5% of bonded DAO to make a new proposal.
 This again is probably something to engage in when you have already mastered the basics.

 ### Why do some epochs grant rewards and some epochs do not?

-If there is excess demand for TSD, then the price will trend above \$1 on the Uniswap pool, and that signals the protocol to mint additional token supply.
+If there is excess demand for TSD, then the price will trend above $1 on the Uniswap pool, and that signals the protocol to mint additional token supply.
 Conversely, if the demand shrinks, excess selling on Uniswap will push the price below $1, which triggers the protocol to generate debt and incentivise token holders to burn TSD to shrink the token supply.

 If the money supply needs to be shrunk, no supply expansion will be made that epoch.
 If the money supply was shrunk in the past, those debts will either remain on the protocol, or get bought by users in the form of coupons.
 Both coupons and debt will be paid off in the future ahead of new rewards, so it is possible to receive no new rewards in a money supply expansion epoch if there are historical debts to be repaid first.

 ### How do we know if any given epoch will have rewards and how much rewards?

 You can’t know for sure until right when the new epoch is triggered as the TWAP price is adjusted by the trading activity right up to the new Epoch.

 You can estimate the amount of rewards by looking at the Regulation page on the DAO and doing some calculations.
-However a community maintained website, called [TSD Tools](https://truedollar.finance/#/tool/), that makes an estimate of what, if any, rewards can be expected in this epoch, but it is not perfect, only indicative.
+We made the [TSD Tools](https://truedollar.finance/#/tool/), that makes an estimate of what, if any, rewards can be expected in this epoch, but it is not perfect, only indicative.

 <hr/>